![]() |

 www.LivinDoll.org.uk

-5 :
+5 : |

-Dress to Impress
+Dress to Impress |

-Many of us think our slim legs are our best feature, the envy of many women with fat legs.
+Heavenly HipsMany of us know our slim legs are our best feature, the envy of many women with fat legs.
 Some of you wear very short skirts instead of fuller ones, in the mistaken belief that short may hint that you have nearby girly bits; but too spindly thighs will much more likely hint that in truth, there is nothing girly about your upper legs and hips!
 Thin upper legs and flat bottoms simply don't look female!
 So what can we do?
-Though you can get bottom-uplifting panties, this will not make any noticeable difference.
-Real women have bigger, often much bigger hips and bottom, than you.
+Though you can get bottom-uplifting panties, this will make little noticeable difference.
+Real women have bigger, often MUCH bigger hips and bottom, than you.
 If you ignore this, but especially if you are tempted to have big boobs, you will look all wrong.

 Choose shapely Clothes

 The right choice of clothes does help.
 A shapeless dress or long jacket for example with lots of buttons over black trousers will slim generous hips.
 But you want wide hips, so wear a soft, short, flared semi-fitted dark jacket with only one or two buttons (under the bust to emphasise it).
 The jacket when worn open, will give the illusion of a smaller waist.
 Team this over a smart brightly-coloured (and hence hip-emphasising) short lined wraparound skirt and stretchy top, or trousers with (also hip-emphasising) pockets on your hips.
-These examples show off and highlight the contrast between your full breasts straining forward, (corseted) womanly small waist, and (thanks to you hip and bottom enhancer) childbearing big hips!
-You can always wear net underskirts too for even more rounded hips, with pleated or flowing skirts.
+These examples show off and highlight the contrast between your full breasts straining forward, (corseted) womanly small waist, and (thanks to your hip and bottom enhancer) childbearing big hips!
+You can always wear a net underskirt too for even more rounded hips, with pleated, circle or flowing skirts.

 You probably already know your correct dress size, and realise you must be in proportion (not improbably buxom) to look appealing.
 This table Women's Sizes for Men will help you get your correct size, before ordering clothes via adverts or auctions.